Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 - Additionally, individuals with low HRV have shown poorer performance and greater decline in processing speed.

-However, these findings should be interpreted with caution, since there is also evidence, albeit to a lesser extent, that does not confirm these associations, which suggests that more research is needed to clarify the nature of this relationship.
+However, these findings should be interpreted with caution, since there is also evidence, although to a lesser extent, that does not confirm these associations, which suggests that more research is needed to clarify the nature of this relationship.
 (Forte et al., 2019; Thayer et al., 2012).

 These findings support the idea that HRV is not only a marker of cardiovascular health, but could also be an indicator of cognitive functioning.